Chapter #3 - Memory

 Relate it to something you are interested in.

-15.Choose what not to store in memory.
+We remember what we find interesting15.Choose what not to store in memory.

 We can choose not to retain certain kinds of information.

-Decide what's essential to remember
+Decide what's essential to remember16.Combine memory techniques.

 Memory techniques work even better in combination.